walkeralicia/Anorexia_CNV_GWAS/README.md

  # CNV Input Data

- In this pipeline, CNV input data is acquired from the UK Biobank (UKB) called by Kendal et al. and results are meta-analysed with summary statistics from the Anorexia Nervosa Genetics Initiaitve (ANGI) study using Stouffer's method.
+ In this pipeline, CNV input data is acquired from the UK Biobank (UKB) called by Kendal et al. Due to privacy restrictions, UKB CNV-GWAS results are meta-analysed with summary statistics from the Anorexia Nervosa Genetics Initiaitve (ANGI) study using Stouffer's method.

  # Pipeline

 Folders **/01_Samples** and **/02_CNVs** describe AN phenotype extraction and CNV-level quality-control specific to acquired UKB input data.